metricly/metricly-docs/content/api/api-dashboards.md

 ### CURL

-In the following CURL example, a dashboard with the **name** `API created dashboard` is created _from scratch_.
+In the following CURL example, a dashboard with the **name** `API created dashboard` is created from scratch.
 It includes two CPU widgets and a defined **gridstackContents** layout, with placeholder values (1,2) standing in for widget IDs.
 Using these placeholders allows the API to link widgets with corresponding layout dimensions defined in the gridstackContents

 ```
 curl -X POST --header 'Content-Type: application/json' --header 'Accept: application/json' --header 'User-Agent: none' -d '{ \